 Taiwan's payment systems mainly include the Check Clearing House System (CCHS), the Interbank Remittance System (IRS), the CBC Interbank Funds-Transfer System (CIFS), and the Central Government Securities Settlement System (CGSS).
-Among them, the CCHS and the IRS are retail payment systems, while the CIFS and the CGSS are the two main subsystems operated by the Bank.
+The CCHS and the IRS are retail payment systems, while the CIFS and the CGSS are the two main subsystems operated by the Bank.
 The Bank plays a key role in Taiwan's payment systems.
 All these payment systems make use of banks' A reserve accounts with the Bank for final settlement.
-In addition to operating the CIFS and CGSS, the Bank also monitors major payment systems based on international standards to ensure sound operation of these systems.
+In addition to operating the CIFS and CGSS, the Bank also monitors major payment systems based on international standards to ensure their sound operations.